withastro/docs/src/pages/en/reference/integrations-reference.md

 **Type:** [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL)

 A URL path to the build output directory.
-We wrap the path in a URL object for easier parsing.

-e.g. If you just want the path as a string.
-Use fileURLToPath to get it.
-The reason dir.pathname is not used here is that in Windows environments, dir.pathname starts with `/` in the URL syntax, so codes like `path.join` will cause errors.
+Note that if you need a valid absolute path string, you should use Node's built-in [`fileURLToPath`](https://nodejs.org/api/url.html#urlfileurltopathurl) utility.

 ```js
 import { fileURLToPath } from 'url';